PLOS/ambraproject/themes-documentation.md

 # Inheritance

 Wombat descends through the template hierarchy until it finds a matching `.ftl`, resource, or config file (for example, `logo.png`, `email.yaml`, `headerContent.ftl` etc).
-To determine which file to use, Wombat selects the file using the hierarchy setup by your theme structure in the `wombat.yaml` file.
+To determine which file to use, Wombat selects the file using the hierarchy specified by your theme structure in the `wombat.yaml` file.

 If more than one file has the same name, Wombat will use the one furthest down the hierarchy.